-In principle, the line luminosity ratios predicted by the two-phase model can be expressed as a linear combination of the ratios corresponding to the individual phases.
-Accordingly, in the top left panel of Figure \ref{fig:Fig4_2PhaseModel}, which is the same as Figure \ref{fig:Fig3_OIII_Diagnostics} but shown with linear scales on both axes, hot and dense gas (phase~1) and relatively cool and diffuse gas (phase~2) reside on the model grid representing a homogeneous ionized medium.
-The composite (i.e., global) line ratios are therefore expected to lie along the straight line connecting these two phases.
+In principle, the line luminosity ratios predicted by the two-component model can be expressed as a linear combination of the ratios corresponding to the individual components.
+Accordingly, in the top left panel of Figure \ref{fig:Fig4_2PhaseModel}, which is the same as Figure \ref{fig:Fig3_OIII_Diagnostics} but shown with linear scales on both axes, hot and dense gas (component~1) and relatively cool and diffuse gas (component~2) reside on the model grid representing a homogeneous ionized medium.
+The composite (i.e., global) line ratios are therefore expected to lie along the straight line connecting these two components.

-We find that the observed \oiii\ line ratios are well reproduced by a two-phase model consisting of phase~1 with $(T_{\rm e,1}, n_{\rm e,1}) = (26,000\,{\rm K}, 500\,{\rm cm^{-3}})$ and phase~2 with $(T_{\rm e,2}, n_{\rm e,2}) = (8,000\,{\rm K}, 50\,{\rm cm^{-3}})$.
-The phase~1 and phase~2 components are marked by dark red and orange squares in the top left panel of Figure~\ref{fig:Fig4_2PhaseModel}.
-As shown in the figure, the observed line ratios (indicated by the red star) can be reproduced by a linear combination of the two phases with an appropriate volume ratio.
-We also note that other combinations of physical conditions can reproduce the observed line ratios, such as a phase~1 component with higher $T_{\rm e}$ and a phase~2 component with higher $n_{\rm e}$.

-The top right panel of Figure~\ref{fig:Fig4_2PhaseModel} shows the predicted line ratios of the two-phase model as a function of the volume ratio $V_1/V_2$, with $T_{\rm e,1}$, $n_{\rm e,1}$, $T_{\rm e,2}$, and $n_{\rm e,2}$ fixed.
+We find that the observed \oiii\ line ratios are well reproduced by a model consisting of component~1 with $(T_{\rm e,1}, n_{\rm e,1}) = (26,000\,{\rm K}, 500\,{\rm cm^{-3}})$ and component~2 with $(T_{\rm e,2}, n_{\rm e,2}) = (8,000\,{\rm K}, 50\,{\rm cm^{-3}})$.
+The {components~1 and 2 are marked by dark red and orange squares in the top left panel of Figure~\ref{fig:Fig4_2PhaseModel}.
+As shown in the figure, the observed line ratios (indicated by the red star) can be reproduced by a linear combination of the two components with an appropriate volume ratio.
+We also note that other sets of physical conditions could reproduce the observed line ratios, such as a higher $T_{\rm e}$ for component~1 and a higher $n_{\rm e}$ for component~2.
+The top right panel of Figure~\ref{fig:Fig4_2PhaseModel} shows the predicted line ratios of the two-component model as a function of the volume ratio $V_1/V_2$, with $T_{\rm e,1}$, $n_{\rm e,1}$, $T_{\rm e,2}$, and $n_{\rm e,2}$ held fixed.
 By comparing the model predictions with the observed values of \oiii88/5008 and \oiii4364/5008, we derive a volume ratio of $V_1/V_2 \sim 1/300$.
 The corresponding mass ratio of the two gas components is $M_1/M_2 \sim 1/30$, where the mass of each component is calculated as $M_{\rm i} = n_{\rm e,i} V_{\rm i}$.